-Board Member and Member of the Corporate Governance, Risk and Compliance Committee - Nominee of the Social Insurance Organization, Bahrain Mr. Al Mahmood has been a Director since 18 March 2014 (Non-executive).
+Board Member, Chairman of the Corporate Governance, Risk and Compliance Committee, Vice Chairman of the Audit Committee, and Member of the Automotive Board - Nominee of the Bank of Bahrain and Kuwait B.S.C.
+Mr. Al Mahmood has been a Director since 18 March 2014 (Non-executive).
 He has 34 years of extensive and diversified experience in information technology, human resources and administration, accounting and finance, and customer services.
 He holds a Diploma in Actuarial Science from Mohanna Foundation, Cyprus, 1998; an MSc in Management Technology from Arabian Gulf University, Bahrain, 1997; and a BSc in Statistics from Kuwait University, Kuwait, 1988.
 He is a Member of the Institute of Directors, London, 2016.